oasisprotocol/demo-starter/README.md

 ## Frontend

-Once the contract is deployed, the MessageBox address will be reported.
+Once the contract is deployed, the TimeCapsule address will be reported.
 Store it inside the `frontend` folder's `.env.development` (for Localnet) or `.env.production` (for Testnet or Mainnet - uncomment the appropriate network), for example: